maschkef/little-linux-helper/docs/lib/doc_btrfs.md

 ## Library: `lib/lib_btrfs.sh` - BTRFS-Specific Operations Library

 **1. Purpose:**
 This library provides advanced BTRFS-specific functions for backup and restore operations, implementing atomic backup patterns and sophisticated BTRFS features.
+Refer to `docs/lib/doc_btrfs_core.md` and `docs/lib/doc_btrfs_layout.md` for module-specific helper summaries.
 It serves as a specialized foundation for safe BTRFS operations within the little-linux-helper system, with particular emphasis on preventing backup corruption, maintaining incremental backup chain integrity, and handling BTRFS-specific space and health conditions.

 **Important Note:** This is a specialized library that is NOT part of the core library system automatically loaded by `lib_common.sh`.
 It is specifically designed for and used exclusively by BTRFS-related modules (`mod_btrfs_backup.sh`, `mod_btrfs_restore.sh`) and must be explicitly sourced when needed.